-- The values declared by the candidate; - The values taken on by the "Comission Nationale des Comptes de Campagne et des Financements Politiques" (CNCCFP) in the eventuality of a reversal ("réformation"); - The values used after a reversal and the deduction of those electoral expenditures not considered as refundable.
+For each of available variables, we have up to three values: the values declared by the candidate; the values taken on by the CNCCFP in the eventuality of a reversal ("réformation"); and the values used after a reversal and the deduction of those electoral expenditures not considered as refundable.
 In case there is a difference between these three values, we use the last one which corresponds to what the candidates actually spent.